AmpliFlow/react-flow/README.md

 npm run test
 ```

-## Attribution

-Since v10.0.0 the React Flow renderer includes a small attribution that links to the React Flow website.
-It is only allowed to remove the attribution if you are subscribed to one of the [pro plans](https://pro.reactflow.dev/pricing).
-You can find more information on the attribution guidelines in [our FAQs](https://pro.reactflow.dev/faq).
-A subscription also provides more features such as a private Discord channel with the creators of React Flow.

 ## Maintainers

 React Flow is developed and maintained by [webkid](https://webkid.io), a web development agency with the focus on data driven applications from Berlin.
 If you need help or want to talk to us about a collaboration, feel free to contact us: